About the MFI Postdoctoral Fellowship Program

 - Carnegie Mellon University full-time staff benefits

-- $10,000 will be provided annually for discretionary research expenses including travel
+- $10,000 will be provided for discretionary research expenses including travel

 - Two letters of recommendation including one from the applicant’s PhD thesis advisor, to be sent directly to CMU-MFI@andrew.cmu.edu.

-- Candidates will be notified of a decision within 30 days of receipt of their complete application.
+- Candidates will be notified of a decision upon review of their complete application.
 This process may take up to 60 days, but typically is no more than 30 days.